tinaponting/protect-wordpress/README.md

 Love Kristina Sweden

 ***UPDATED FILES AND FOLDERS: ***
+- Updated: 240416, do no see folder for better performance.
 - Updated: 240416, wp-includes to works for wp:6,5
 - Updated: 240416, htacces1  for errors, checked and good working:)
 - Updated: 240410 htaccess1 for better protection:)